 Camping Dish Washing The Right Way

-The key to clean dishes is to use three three wash basins, biodegradable camping dish soap, and a disinfectant.
+The key to clean dishes is to use three three-wash basins, biodegradable camping dish soap, and a disinfectant.
 We have detailed this process at the bottom of the post.

-A key in making dishes easier to clean is to scrap them as clean as possible right away.
+A key to making dishes easier to clean is to scrap them as clean as possible right away.
 Use a rubber spatula to scrape food from dishes into a garbage container.
 Since friction is an excellent sanitizer (if not the best — surgeons scrub their hands) use a sponge and/or scrub brush repeatedly, especially on forks, spoons, cups, and glasses.

 For greasy pans and dishes wipe out with newspaper and then spray with full-strength vinegar and allowed that to sit for 5 to 10 minutes, scrub and rinse, preferably in warm or hot water.
 For more cleaning power, use baking soda and vinegar together for an all-natural, inexpensive, and minimal environmental impact!

 It is important to properly dispose of the dirty water created by doing dishes.
 Many campgrounds have regulations on how they want you to get rid of this water.
 If no rules are posted, please check with the ranger or camp host.